The quick and easy way to pull together a beautiful fresh-fruit tart.

 3. Sprinkle the sugar around the edges of the pastry.
 Bake for 12 minutes, then turn the oven temperature down to 350 degrees and bake for another 10-15 minutes, until puffed and golden brown.
 When cooked through, the pastry will remain puffed when removed from the oven and will not deflate.
 Cool briefly, then slide onto a rack to cool completely.

 4. Combine the mascarpone cheese with the honey and vanilla in a mixing bowl.
 Use an electric mixer to beat the mixture until thoroughly blended and light.
 Set aside.
 Warm the apricot jam with 1 Tablespoon lemon juice or water over medium heat.

-5. When the tart has finished cooling, cut the berries and fruit pieces into attractive shapes and set aside.
+5. When the tart has cooled completely, cut the berries and fruit pieces into attractive shapes and set aside.
 If using bananas, have a bowl of lemon juice nearby and drop the banana slices into it as you go to prevent browning.
-For our American flag design, we cut hulled strawberries in half from end to end and cut 1 1/2 bananas into rounds.
-We cut the other half banana into smaller pieces for the stars.
+For our American flag design, we cut hulled strawberries in half from end to end and cut 1 1/2 medium bananas into rounds.
+We cut the other half-banana into smaller pieces for the stars.

 6. When ready to assemble the tart, use a fork to press the middle portion of the puff pastry down so that the border is elevated all the way around.
 Use a spatula to spread the sweetened mascarpone over the middle of the pastry, avoiding the border.
 Arrange the cut fruit and berries on top of the mascarpone.
 Use a pastry brush to glaze the fruit with the warm jam.